crucialfelix/django-ajax-selects/README.md

 Features
 ========

-+ Django 1.2+
++ Works in any form including the Django Admin
++ Popup to add a new item
++ Admin inlines
++ Compatible with widget/form media, staticfiles, asset compressors etc.
-+ Optional boostrap mode allows easy installation by automatic inclusion of jQueryUI from the googleapis CDN
++ Automatically Loads jQuery UI  mode allows easy installation by automatic inclusion of jQueryUI from the googleapis CDN
-+ Compatible with staticfiles, appmedia, django-compressor etc
-+ Popup to add a new item is supported
-+ Admin inlines now supported
-+ Ajax Selects works in the admin and also in public facing forms.
-+ Rich formatting can be easily defined for the dropdown display and the selected "deck" display.
-+ Templates and CSS are fully customizable
++ Customize HTML, CSS and JS
-+ JQuery triggers enable you to add javascript to respond when items are added or removed, so other interface elements on the page can react
++ JQuery triggers allow you to customize interface behavior to respond when items are added or removed
 + Default (but customizable) security prevents griefers from pilfering your data via JSON requests